 TORONTO -- The .500 mark remains elusive for the Red Sox.

-For the third time this season, the Red Sox had a chance to even their won-loss record, and for the third time, they failed, dropping a 7-6 extra-inning decision to the Toronto Blue Jays in the opener of a five-game road trip.
+For the third time this season, they had a chance to even their won-loss record.
+And for the third time they failed, dropping a 7-6 extra-inning decision to the Toronto Blue Jays Tuesday night in the opener of a five-game road trip.

 Twice, the Blue Jays had the lead and three the Red Sox roared back to tie the game.

-But in the bottom of the 10th, Rajai Davis singled, then stole second and third and rode home on David Cooper's long sacrifice fly to center off Matt Albers.
+But in the bottom of the 10th, Rajai Davis singled, stole second and third, and rode home on David Cooper's long sacrifice fly to center off Matt Albers.

-The Sox looked headed to defeat earlier when Cooper homered off Daniel Bard in the eighth.
+The Sox looked headed to defeat earlier when Cooper homered off Daniel Bard in the eighth, giving Toronto a 6-5 lead.
 But Adrian Gonzalez answered with a solo homer of his own in the top of the ninth.
 It was Gonzalez's second homer of the night and fifth in his last 10 games.